umod/docs/docs/games/rust/hooks/player/OnPlayerWound.md

 * Called when the player is about to go down to the 'wounded' state source might be null, check it before use
-* Returning a non-null value cancels the wounded state
+* Return a non-null value to override the wounded state

 ## Examples